 Latest News

-Suspect to identify in Elgin Street Break and Enter / Suspect à identifier dans une affaire d’introduction par effraction, rue Elgin
+Suspect to identify in break and enter/fraud investigations / Suspect à identifier dans des affaires d’introduction par effraction et de fraude

-Suspect to identify in Elgin Street Break and Enter / Suspect à identifier dans une affaire d’introduction par effraction, rue Elgin
+Suspect to identify in break and enter/fraud investigations / Suspect à identifier dans des affaires d’introduction par effraction et de fraude

-The Ottawa Police Service (OPS) is asking for the public’s assistance in identifying a suspect involved in a Break and…
+The Ottawa Police Service (OPS) is seeking public assistance in identifying a male suspect involved in a break/enter and fraud…

 Read more

-The Ottawa Police Service (OPS) is requesting the public’s help in identifying a suspect involved in a sexual assault on…
+The Ottawa Police Service (OPS) is seeking the public’s assistance in identifying three suspects involved in a distraction theft investigation.…

 Read more